As I type this, the outside temperature is -17 degrees F and wind chill is -42.

 I always put homemade kefir in my smoothies– until the day we accidentally ate the grain and couldn’t make more.

 I buy my Pea Protein from Thrive Market, which seems to have the best price.
 I’m new to Thrive Market, but I’m pretty excited about the automatic shipments.
-I still need to work out a few bugs and get it tweaked to work for
+I’m still tweaking my monthly staples.

 Another favorite is adding Hershey’s Dark Chocolate Cocoa Powder.
 Chocolate strawberry smoothies for breakfast?
 Yes, please.